RojanoLab/KudzuDetection/README.md

 ## How to use this workflow
 User Instructions for general users no need to be coders
 1. Clone this repository
-2. Create a virtual environmnent
+2. Create a virtual environmnent with all the requirements.
-3. Download Training Dataset [Kudzu Alive vs Dead](https://www.kaggle.com/datasets/albaclosatarres/alive-vs-dead-kudzu-vegetation) and save the files inside the data directory
+3. Download the [Training Kudzu Dataset](https://www.kaggle.com/datasets/albaclosatarres/alive-vs-dead-kudzu-vegetation) and save the files inside the data directory
 4. Obtain a Google Maps API key
 5. Run 1.StreetView.ipynb: this is the GSV image retrival process.
 Make sure to edit the variable `api_key = <YOUR_API_KEY_GOES_HERE>`
 6. Run 2.YOLO.ipynb: this is the kudzu detection process.
 Make sure to edit the variables `api_key = <YOUR_API_KEY_GOES_HERE`